Portfolios invested in this strategy will typically have the following traits:

 Source: Ballast Equity, Russell FTSE and FactSet

-2 The BQV Midcap Strategy is compared to the Russell Midcap Indices as they are widely used benchmarks for mid-capitalization securities
+2. The BQV Midcap Strategy is compared to the Russell Midcap Indices as they are a widely used benchmarks for mid capitalization securities

 1. BQV Midcap returns are for the BQV Midcap Composite.
 Net returns are calculated assuming the maximum advisory fee of 100bps is applied.
 All dividends are assumed to be reinvested.
 Ballast Equity claims compliance with the Global Investment Performance Standards (GIPS).
 For more details on composite construction refer to Appendix B.

 2. The returns of the BQV Midcap Strategy are compared to the historical performance of the Russell Midcap Indices as they are widely used benchmarks for mid-capitalization securities.
 An investment with Ballast Equity Management (BEM) should not be construed as an investment in a program that seeks to replicate, or correlate with, this index.
 Market conditions vary between the BEM products and these indices.
 Furthermore, these indices do not include any transaction costs, management fees, and other expenses, as do the BEM Products.
 Lastly, BEM may invest in strategies and positions that are not included in these indices.